TTitcombe/Model-Inversion-SplitNN/README.md

 use an existing model saved in the `models/` directory.

 ## Notebooks

 We have provided relevant analysis in the [`notebooks/`](notebooks) folder.
-Be aware that notebooks marked `DEPRECATED` explored different methods for applying noise;
+Be aware that previous exploratory notebooks were removed.
-after deciding to apply noise during a fine-tuning phase, these have been deprecated but kept to provide a log of research.
+Look over previous commits for a full history of experimentation.

 ## License

 Apache 2.0.
 See the full [license](LICENSE).